Matthew Hoffman (artist): You Are Beautiful

-In addition to stickers, Hoffman and collaborators have created both commissioned and noncommissioned murals and installations in a variety of mediums, including paint, plywood and mixed media.
+In addition to stickers, Hoffman and collaborators have created both commissioned and noncommissioned murals and installations in a variety of media, including paint, plywood and mixed media.
 In a notable early example, the message is painted at the top of the Rice Mill Lofts in New Orleans, Louisiana.
 In 2006, Hoffman collaborated with more than 100 local artists to create a temporary installation on the pedestrian pedway wall during construction at Block 37.

 There are more than 100 permanent You Are Beautiful public art pieces on display globally, with the greatest concentration located in the Chicago area, such as a billboard-sized replica of a You Are Beautiful sticker erected in 2015 on South Lake Shore Drive in the Oakland neighborhood, installations on fences in Andersonville and Englewood, and on the exterior of the Elmhurst Art Museum in Elmhurst, Illinois.
 In 2014, the Buffalo AKG Art Museum commissioned a series of billboards placed throughout Erie County featuring a version of the You Are Beautiful sticker design.
 In 2017, Hoffman launched a successful crowdfunding campaign to place a You Are Beautiful public sculpture in all 50 states.

 In 2022, Hoffman was commissioned by shopping mall owner Brookfield Properties to conceive and produce the You Are Beautiful Experience, an interactive exhibit that toured the company's shopping centers in St. Louis, Missouri; Murray, Utah; Las Vegas, Nevada, Frisco, Texas, Atlanta, Georgia; Durham, North Carolina; and Norwalk, Connecticut.

 In 2023, You Are Beautiful produced an edition of stickers in braille.
 "Every single person deserves to be treated with kindness and compassion, and be reminded of their value and worth.
 At the heart of the You Are Beautiful project is to constantly be innovating to find ways to interject positivity into daily life for everyone," Hoffman said.